- Pollachius virens

 Icelandic saithe - Export value by product groups in 2018 - Source: Statistic Iceland

-The largest markets for Icelandic saithe are Germany, Spain, Poland and France.
+The largest markets for Icelandic saithe are Poland, Germany, Spain and France.

 Fisheries management in Iceland is based on extensive research on the fish stocks and the marine ecosystem.
 A catch limitation system is the cornerstone of the Icelandic fisheries management system.
 Management is also supported by other measures such as area restrictions, fishing gear restrictions, and the use of closed areas to conserve important vulnerable habitats.
 Decisions on total allowable catch are made by the Minister of Fisheries and Agriculture on the basis of scientific advice from the Icelandic Marine Research Institute (MRI).
 The international Council for the Exploration of the Sea (ICES) reviews the work of the MRI and also provides scientific advice.
 Catches are effectively monitored and management decisions are enforced by the Directorate of Fisheries.
 The system is intended to ensure responsible fisheries and sustainable use of the ocean’s living resources.